tpayne/terraform-examples/README.md

 The template samples are those that are provided in the `template` directories and are documented and validated.
 The tables below provide links to the code and the READMEs for them.

+References, inspirations, similar samples, other tutorials are provided in the `notes` and `references` sections as appropriate.
+The source for some of these samples (which have been then modified) are also given where appropriate.

 Running Loose Docker Samples
 ----------------------------
 The first set of examples are for Docker and are based on the Terraform starting examples